Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 4. Use text box or drag in pictures or draw.
 5. File > Download > PNG

-## 11 Digit Damage Number Support
+## 11 Digit Damage Number Shader (alternative)
 This uses a custom material/shader which is less stable and optimized than the default one. **Kinda experimental.**<br/>
 Enabling this shader will override the default handling/format for spawning damage numbers.
 Other mods may not work with this enabled.<br/>
-To enable: In config file, set useLongLineShader to true (useLongLineShader=true)
+To enable: In config file, set useLongLineShader to true (useLongLineShader=true)<br/>

+Default(RoR2) shader vs the alternative:
+- RoR2 dmg number shader squishes numbers together with more digits
+- The alternative shader will only use the primary texture.

 ## Videos
 More damage number digits: https://youtu.be/gWBg0716U44 Twitter animal emoji for damage: https://youtu.be/wcuTgsyHsAM

 ## Change Log

+### 1.2.0
+- Added options for a separate texture on critical hits
+- Added more digit support using the default shader
+- Included another sample damage number texture using math symbols

 ### 1.1.1
 - Now using BepInEx's Logger thing instead of Unity's
 - Improved path handling so it works with r2modman